 Notes on the Geography of Japan: Nara

 How do people live here?
 Yes, Virginia, there are single-family homes in Nara.
 Here's one along the street leading to Kaidan-in Temple.
+The fencing is a surprise, and a discouraging one, but at least there's no electric wire up top, or spikes or broken glass.

 Another, with pots.